Trophy hunting

 Trophy hunting is a form of hunting for sport in which parts of the hunted wild animals are kept and displayed as trophies.
-The animal being targeted, known as the "game", is typically a mature male specimen from a popular species of collectable interests, usually of large sizes, holding impressive horns/antlers or magnificent furs/manes.
+The animal being targeted, known as the "game", is typically a mature male specimen from a popular species of collectable interests, usually of large sizes, holding impressive horns, antlers, furs, or manes.
 Most trophies consist of only select parts of the animal, which are prepared for display by a taxidermist.
-The parts most commonly kept vary by species, but often include head, skin/hide, tusks, horns, and/or antlers.
+The parts most commonly kept vary by species but often include the head, hide, tusks, horns, or antlers.

-Trophies are often displayed in trophy rooms or game rooms, or by gun rooms along with the hunter's gun collection.
+Trophies are often displayed in trophy rooms or game rooms, or in gun rooms along with the hunter's gun collection.

 Trophy hunting has strong supporters and opponents.
 The controversy focuses on the morality of hunting for pleasure rather than for practical use, as well as questions about the extent to which big-game hunting benefits conservation efforts.

 Types of trophy hunting

 African trophy hunting

 Trophy hunting has been practiced in Africa for centuries.
-Probably popularized by British White hunters and conservationists such as Frederick Selous, Walter Bell or Samuel Baker, who hunted and collected animals for natural history museums in British colonies in Africa and India, resulting in the development of a new form of tourism industry that generates many millions of revenue for Africa per year.
-One of the first renowned safaris recorded took place in the early 20th century by President Theodore Roosvelt and his son Kermit.
-Professional hunters such as Phillip Percival, Sydney Downey and Harry Selby are among the first Safari Guides, that contributed to mold the industry.
-The practice of trophy hunting supersedes that of ranch or farm hunting, but game ranches helped to legitimize trophy hunting as a facet of the tourism industry in Africa.
-The first game ranches in Africa were established in the 1960s, and the concept quickly grew in proliferation.
-Statistics from 2000 illustrate that there were approximately 7000 game farms and reservations operating within South Africa, established on about 16 million hectares of land in the country.
+Popularized by British hunters and conservationists such as Frederick Selous, Walter Bell, and Samuel Baker, who hunted and collected animals for natural history museums in British colonies in Africa and India.
+This resulted in the development of a new form of tourism industry that generates many millions of revenue for Africa per year.
+One of the first renowned safaris recorded took place in the early 20th century by President Theodore Roosevelt and his son Kermit.
+Professional hunters such as Phillip Percival, Sydney Downey, and Harry Selby are among the first safari guides that contributed to molding the industry.
+The practice of trophy hunting predates that of ranch or farm hunting, but game ranches helped to legitimize trophy hunting as a facet of the tourism industry in Africa.
+The first game ranches in Africa were established in the 1960s and the concept quickly grew in proliferation.
+Statistics from 2000 illustrate that there were approximately 7,000 game farms and reservations operating within South Africa, established on about 16 million hectares of land in the country.
 Game ranches attract wealthy tourists interested in hunting, as well as foreign investors on a large scale.